KEEP Georgia

 These products are integral to producing peanuts and cotton, helping Georgia farms compete in an increasingly challenging global market and ensuring a robust and affordable food supply.

-Agriculture contributes over $13B to the state’s economy, and Georgia farmers are the backbone of that activity.
+Agriculture and its related industries contribute over $91B to the state’s economy, and Georgia farmers are the backbone of that activity.

 Georgia farmers rely on pesticides to grow their crops and keep yields high, bolstering domestic food production and ensuring we have enough to eat.